SHARAVANAKUMAR21/Dynamic-PDF-Generator/README.md

-# AppSynergies PDF Generator
+# PDF Generator

 ## Overview

-The **AppSynergies PDF Generator** is a user-friendly Streamlit web application designed for dynamic document generation.
+The **PDF Generator** is a user-friendly Streamlit web application designed for dynamic document generation.
 It enables users to create and customize professional documents such as NDAs, Contracts, and Pricing Lists with ease.
 This tool allows for the seamless editing of Word templates and provides a one-click option to generate and download both Word and PDF formats.

+This project was developed for the company **AppSynergies**.

 ---